TimVanMourik/OpenFmriAnalysis/README.md

-This is the ReadMe file of the OpenFmriAnalysis toolbox.
+# OpenFmriAnalysis toolbox.
 Many of the functions for general fMRI preprocessing are wrappers for existing well-established neuroimaging tools.
 The wrappers should be seen as a consistent MATLAB command line interface to these functions, not as a reimplementation.
 A large part of these functions are written for my own convenience.
 A substantial part is new method development, mainly regarding laminar analysis.

-Copyright (C) 2013-2017, Tim van Mourik, Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen, The Netherlands DCCN

 Before you start:
 - Run the MATLAB function tvm_installLaminarAnalysisToolbox.m